SCHOOL Games - Rules and Regulations

 SVO 6.5 The ball must go over the net on the third touch at the latest.

-SVO 6.5.1 Participants cannot make consecutive touches unless their first touch is a block.
+SVO 6.5.1 Players cannot make consecutive touches unless their first touch is a block.
 A block is not counted as a touch, so the team still has three more touches after the block.

 SVO 6.5.2 If the ball hits the boundary line it counts as in.